arthurgregorio/shiro-ee/README.md

 ### Bonus:

 The authentication control and the session control are the parts managed by the Shiro Framework but you need to implement some classes to access this features without compromissing the coupling of your project.
-To help with that, the [Library](https://github.com/arthurgregorio/library) project also have samples of this mechanics to, they can be found [here](https://github.com/arthurgregorio/library/blob/master/src/main/java/br/eti/arthurgregorio/library/application/controllers/AuthenticationBean.java) and [here](https://github.com/arthurgregorio/library/blob/master/src/main/java/br/eti/arthurgregorio/library/application/controllers/UserSessionBean.java).
+To help with that, the [Library](https://github.com/arthurgregorio/library) project also have samples of this mechanics too, they can be found [here](https://github.com/arthurgregorio/library/blob/master/src/main/java/br/eti/arthurgregorio/library/application/controllers/AuthenticationBean.java) and [here](https://github.com/arthurgregorio/library/blob/master/src/main/java/br/eti/arthurgregorio/library/application/controllers/UserSessionBean.java).

 ## Project with ShiroEE: